ethereum/EIPs/EIPS/eip-vnft.md

 	    external returns (uint256 newTokenId);

 ```
-The main difference between two kinds of interface is that whether the application or the contract is responsible for determining/generating the target token ID in the transference.
+The main difference between the two kinds of interface is whether the application or the contract is responsible for determining/generating the target token ID in the transfer.

-Since partial transferring of a token will possiblly result in new token id creation, it's important to give the implementing contract the ability to do that.
-On the other side, since part of a token can be transferred in to a token with same slot, we want to keep the flexibility for apps to determine whether to use this ability, resulting in less contract complexity and less gas consumption.
+Since partial transfer of a token will possibly result in new token id creation, it's important to give the implementing contract the ability to do that.
+On the other hand, since part of a token can be transferred to a token with the same slot, we want to keep the flexibility for dapps to determine whether to use this ability, resulting in less contract complexity and less gas consumption.

 **_Merge:_**

-Several tokes with same SLOT can be merged together using `merge(uint256[] calldata tokenIds, uint256 targetTokenId); ` the targetTokenId should already exist, and cannot be one of the merged tokens.
-After merging, the target token owns all the units from merged tokens, and merged tokens will be burned.
+Several tokes with the same SLOT can be merged together using `merge(uint256[] calldata tokenIds, uint256 targetTokenId);`. `targetTokenId` should already exist, and cannot be one of `tokenIds`.
+After merging, `targetTokenId` owns all the units from the merged tokens, and the merged tokens will be burned.

 **_Split:_**

-One token can be splt into several tokens, using`split(uint256 tokenId, uint256[] calldata units) returns (uint256[] memory newTokenIds);` this will result in several newly generated tokens, with each contains units equal to the parameter.
+One token can be split into several tokens, using`split(uint256 tokenId, uint256[] calldata units) returns (uint256[] memory newTokenIds);`.
+This will result in several newly generated tokens containing units equal to the parameter `units`.